[Analysis] Europe must stop falling into the ISIS trap

 Already a member?

-When Germany announced it would welcome 800,000 refugees, and football supports held up signs saying "Refugees Welcome", we saw panic on jihadist networks and this for the first time.
+When Germany announced it would welcome 800,000 refugees, and football supporters held up signs saying "Refugees Welcome", we saw panic on jihadist networks and this for the first time.

 ISIS published 12 video messages in which it tried to convince Syrian refugees to come the Islamic State instead of 'Islamophobic' Europe.